 - You don’t need fancy exercise equipment to work out.
 You can use many household items to do at-home exercises like a broomstick or dowel.

-- Do daily arm circles, punches, other range of motion exercises.
+- Do daily arm circles, punches, and other range of motion exercises.
 Get some wrist/ankle weights for upper body exercises if you have limited hand function while going through natural body movements.

 - Challenge yourself to exercise in different seating positions other than your everyday wheelchair. ex: from a chair, on the edge of a bed or a mat, or long sitting position.